dblatter/dblatter.github.io/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 25

-title: 'Recent & Upcoming Talks'
+title: 'Recent talks'
 subtitle:

 content: